-The results illustrate that the majority of the survey participants positively agreed to consider the identified list of AI ethics principles (see Figure \ref{Fig:SurveyFindings}(a)).
 We noticed that 77.8\% of survey respondents thought \textit{transparency} as the most significant AI ethics principle.
 This is an interesting observation as \textit{transparency} is equally confirmed as one of the core seven essential requirements by AI HLEG \cite{AR2} for realizing the ‘trustworthy AI’. \textit{Transparency} provides detailed explanations of logical AI models and decision-making structures understandable to the system stakeholders.
 Moreover, it deals with the public perceptions and understanding of how AI systems work.
 Broadly, it is a societal and normative ideal of “openness”.

 The second most significant principle to the survey participants was \textit{accountability} (71.7\%).
 It refers to the expectations or requirements that the organizations or individuals need to ensure throughout the lifecycle of an AI system.
 They should be accountable according to their roles and applicable regulatory frameworks for the system design, development, deployment, and operation by providing documentation on the decision-making process or conducting regular auditing with proper justification. \textit{Privacy} is the third most frequently occurred principle, supported by 69.7\% of the survey participants.
 It refers to preventing harm, a fundamental right specifically affected by the decision-making system. \textit{Privacy} compels data governance throughout the system lifecycle, covering data quality, integrity, application domain, access protocols, and capability to process the data in a way that safeguards privacy.
 It must be ensured that the data collected and manipulated by the AI system shall not be used unlawfully or unfairly discriminate against human beings.
 For example, one of the respondents mentioned that